uRHL/hacks-vault-theme/README.md

   - [ ] TODO: Add `TOC` again to post pages
 - Search results
   - Change style to look like the home page
+- Footer:
+  - Update `THEME` reference

 ## TODOs

 - [ ] Dockerize

+## Hack-the-Vault: `HTV` CLI

+`HTV` is a command-line tool and python library to enhance your notes